mProjectsCode/obsidian-meta-bind-plugin/README.md

 This plugin is not yet finished.

 ### How to use
-To create an input field you have to write an inline code block starting with `INPUT`.
-Then in square brackets the type of input field and what metadata field to bind to.
+To create an input field you have to write an inline code block or normal code block starting with `INPUT`.
+Then in square brackets the type of input field, in round brackets arguments and finally behind a colon the metadata field to bind to.

-Examples:
+#### Examples:
 - `INPUT[toggle]` will create an unbound toggle
 - `INPUT[slider:rating]` will create a slider bound to the metadata field `rating` of this note
 - `INPUT[text:task#completedOn]` will create a text input bound to the metadata field `completedOn` of the note with the name `task`